ezsystems/ezplatform-xmltext-fieldtype/README.md

 - convert `ezxmltext` field definitions to `ezrichtext` field definitions
 - convert `ezxmltext` fields (content) to `ezrichtext`

-We recommend that you execute it this way:
+We recommend that you do a test run first using something like:

 ```
-php app/console ezxmltext:convert-to-richtext -v
+php app/console ezxmltext:convert-to-richtext -v --concurrency=2 --dry-run
 ```

 The `-v` flag will output logs to the console, making it easy to track the conversion work that is being done.